UsmanMERN/Semester-4/README.md

 ## How to Use

-To access and download books for each course, navigate to the corresponding folder and click on the desired book file to view its contents.
-You can then download it to your local machine.
+You can easily access and download the books for each course by clicking on the respective course link above.
+Each link will take you to the corresponding folder, where you can find and download the relevant books.

 ## Contributing

-Contributions to this repository are welcome.
-To add more books or suggest improvements:

-1. Fork the repository to your GitHub account.
-2. Clone the forked repository to your local machine.
-3. Add books or make changes.
-4. Commit your changes and push to your fork.
-5. Create a pull request from your fork to this main repository.

-Please ensure the books you add are legally shareable and respect copyright and licensing terms.
+If you have more books to add or want to suggest improvements, feel free to contribute to this repository.
+Please follow the contribution guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## University Information